inkstitch/inkstitch/collections/_docs/en/001-004-workflow.md

 * Run `Extensions > Ink/Stitch > English > Embroider...`
 * Select the right file format for your machine
 * Type a directory name where you want to save your output files.
 E.g. `C:\Users\%USERNAME%\Documents` on Windows.
 Ink/Stitch will remember this information.

+**Info:** With newer versions of Ink/Stitch it is also possible to output your design through `File > Save As...`.
+You can also export to multiple formats at once.
+{: .notice--info }

 ## Step 7: Test-sew